 You’re traveling very early or late

-While I have no experience or knowledge of what the security or safety is for this method, I personally wouldn’t want to take the train if it was in the middle of the night.
+While I have no experience or knowledge of the security or safety of this method, I personally wouldn’t want to take the train if it was late at night.
+Safety has been an issue lately in NYC, so if you’re traveling at late or very early hours, the train might not be best.
+LIRR also doesn’t operate during the very early morning hours.

 You hate walking or have disabilities